nish17/Speaking-Engagments/Tech-Talks/Developer-Days-GDG-New-Delhi-2020/README.md

 This event was about introducing participants to digital and smart voice assistant called Google Assistant.
 Started from the very basics of developing actions.
 Introduced them about Actions Builder, a new tool for desigining, developing and testing Actions for Google Assistant.

 ### ✨ How did you get this opportunity?
-I had applied to speak when CFP (Call For Proposals) was annouced.
+I had applied to speak when CFP (Call For Proposal) was annouced.
 Based on my previous experiences, Organizers of GDG New Delhi selected me to deliver this session.